Grazfather/sexp.nvim/README.md

 Users who desire more explicit, opt-in configuration should refer to `:help sexp-explicit-mappings`.

-Comprehensive documentation is available at `:help vim-sexp`.
+Comprehensive documentation is available at `:help sexp.nvim`.
 The following is a brief summary.

 ### Text Object Selections (visual, operator-pending)